fsprojects/FsLexYacc/docs/content/fslex.md

      | "\n" | '\r' '\n'    { token (line+1) }
      | ...

 However for character positions this is tedious, as it means every action becomes polluted with character counting, as you have to manually attach line numbers to tokens.
-Also, for error reporting writing service it is useful to have to have position information associated held as part of the state in the lexbuffer itself.
+Also, for error reporting writing service it is useful to have position information associated held as part of the state in the lexbuffer itself.

 Thus F# follows the `OCamlLex` model where the lexer and parser state carry `position` values that record information for the current match (`lex`) and the `l.h.s`/`r.h.s` of the grammar productions (`yacc`).